ArjoNagelhout/shapereality-engine/README.md

 A simple math library heavily inspired by [glm](https://github.com/g-truc/glm).
 It aims to provide a minimum feature set for a 3D game engine, and support switching between column-major and row-major storage depending on the target platform.

+## Reflection

+A simple reflection system that allows for serializing to and from JSON.

 ## Renderer